 a type of concurrent estate in real property held by a Husband and Wife whereby each owns the undivided whole of the property, coupled with the Right of Survivorship, so that upon the death of one, the survivor is entitled to the decedent’s share.

-Like joint tenancy, this means both spouses own the property and when one spouse dies, the surviving spouse becomes the property’s sole owner.
-Unlike joint tenancy, a common way to handle joint homeownership before last week’s court ruling, under tenancy by the entirety the home is more fully protected from creditors.
+Like joint tenancy, this means both spouses own the property.
+When one spouse dies, the surviving spouse becomes the property’s sole owner.

-Essentially, this just means that LGBT couples can now fully and legally own property together, whereas before they were forced to make other arrangements.
+Essentially, this means that LGBT couples can now fully own property together.
+Before, they were forced to make other arrangements.
 The couples’ ability to own property together and to become legally married has several potential effects on the housing market.

 Mortgage and Financial Stability

-First of all, the ability to jointly own a property and qualify for a mortgage will now be available to more people.
+The ability to qualify for a mortgage together is now available to more people.
 With the community’s significant buying power, this could have huge effects, especially in Houston where inventory is already low.

-Better Homes and Gardens Real Estate and the National Association of Gay and Lesbian Real Estate Professionals conducted a survey recently showing that 80% of LGBT respondents felt that marriage equality ruling will give them more financial confidence.
+Better Homes and Gardens Real Estate and the National Association of Gay and Lesbian Real Estate Professionals conducted a survey recently.
+It showed that 80% of LGBT respondents felt the ruling gives more financial confidence.

-Additionally, one of the greatest tax benefits of home ownership is the tax deductibility of interest (subject to certain limits) on a home mortgage.
-Now, same-sex spouses who own a home and have a mortgage together will be able to claim the home mortgage interest tax deduction jointly on their joint tax return.
+One of the greatest tax benefits of home ownership is the tax deductibility of interest (subject to certain limits) on a home mortgage.
+Now, same-sex spouses who own a home and have a mortgage together can claim the home mortgage interest tax deduction jointly on their joint tax return.